 - The student will be given a verbal warning upon the first occurrence of breaching the rules or regulations, and be placed on a performance contract to foster compliance.
-If the problem continues, the student may be dismissed from the program. - Students may be terminated from the program at discretion of the program director for the following reasons:

-- Falsification of records and reports - Unsatisfactory classroom performance - Not meeting Surgical First Assist behavioral outcomes - Attendance abuse - Unacceptable and/or unethical behavior (against College rules) - Unsatisfactory and unsafe clinical performance (student may be subject to immediate termination without a verbal warning if their clinical performance is deemed unsafe to the patient - This will be determined by the program director and faculty or initiated by the hospital).
-Termination rules are listed in each clinical course syllabus and College Student Handbook. - Negligence during care of patient(s) - Leaving the operating room without permission from the instructor or the surgical team. - Refusing to abide by hospital and college policies and program rules and regulations. - If a student has unsafe and unsatisfactory skill performance during the clinical experience, they will be placed on a probationary contact.
-At the completion date of the contract, an evaluation will be done to assess compliance & performance.
-If the student does not meet stated expectations, the student will fail the clinical course and be subject to recycle.
-Upon failure of the clinical course at any time during the term, the student will not be allowed to attend clinical at the hospital.
-The student can continue to complete all other Surgical First Assist courses for that term.
+If the problem continues, the student may be dismissed from the Program. - Students may be dismissed from the Program at discretion of the program director for the following reasons: - Falsification of records and reports - Unsatisfactory classroom performance - Not meeting Surgical Technology behavioral outcomes - Attendance abuse - Unacceptable and/or unethical behavior (against College rules) - Unsatisfactory and unsafe clinical performance (Student may be subject to immediate termination without a verbal warning if their clinical performance is deemed unsafe to the patient - This will be determined by the Program Director and Faculty or initiated by the hospital).
+Termination rules are listed in each clinical course syllabus and College Student Handbook. - Negligence during care of patient(s) - Leaving the operating room without permission from the instructor or the surgical team. - Refusing to abide by hospital and college policies and program rules and regulations.